mdavoodi/www/source/blog/2015-05-29-chris-joins-hashicorp.html.markdown

 [Chris Bednarski](https://github.com/cbednarski)
 is now an employee at HashiCorp!

-Chris is joining an engineer.
+Chris is joining as an engineer.
 Chris brings a rich set of experience running high scale infrastructure from working at Riot Games where tens of millions of players interact online daily.